tatiananantes/skills-workshops/how_the_web_works/dissecting-rack-middleware/README.md

 * The real power of rack comes with its ability to chain applications together in a stack.
 See the documentation [here](http://www.rubydoc.info/gems/rack/Rack/Builder)
 * In this exercise, we have introduced some extra layers of middleware.
 Unfortunately, they are broken.
 Fix them so that you can once again use the app by running `rackup`
-* What can you infer that rackup is doing, under the hood?
+* What can you infer that `rackup` is doing, under the hood?
-* What other uses can you think of that may utilize the middleware stack?
+* What other uses can you think of that may utilise the middleware stack?

 ## Frameworks supported by Rack

 If rack provides the space to hang a stack of middleware, frameworks can extend its functionality with complex routing systems and MVC server structures.
-* Checkout the [rack github](https://github.com/rack/rack) for a list of supported frameworks
+* Checkout the [rack Github](https://github.com/rack/rack) for a list of supported frameworks
-* How does a framework like sinatra make use of the Rack library?
+* How does a framework like Sinatra make use of the Rack library?

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->